 - Once the Cherry Chip Cakes are cooled completely, level them to your desired height before filling and stacking with the Cherry-Almond Buttercream.
 Crumb coat the cake with Cherry-Almond Buttercream, refrigerate it for at least 20 minutes to let the frosting firm up, then frost the cake smooth with more Cherry-Almond Buttercream.

 - To create the vintage piping (lambeth) style pictured, refrigerate the smooth frosted cake for another 30 minutes while you prepare the remaining buttercream for piping and create a template as described in the blog post above.
 Thicken the Cherry-Almond Buttercream by mixing in a few Tablespoons of powdered sugar until the desired consistency is reached.
-Prepare three piping bags by fitting one with Wilton Tip 104, one with Wilton Tip 4B, and one with Wilton Tip 6B.
-Divide the thickened buttercream equally between them.
+Prepare two piping bags by fitting one with Wilton Tip 104 and one with Wilton Tip 4B.
+Add 2/3 of the remaining buttercream into the bag fitted with Tip 4B and the rest into the bag fitted with Tip 104.

 Notes